shimisnow/utm-manager/README.md

 | [otherwise()](doc/otherwise.md)    | Execute a function when a verification result is false |
 | [always()](doc/always.md)          | Execute a function when a verification result is either true or false |
 | [toString()](doc/to-string.md)     | Obtain the string representation of the variables and values |

+## Versioning

+The release cycle is maintained under the [Semantic Versioning guidelines](https://semver.org/).

+## Bugs and feature requests

+Have a bug or a feature request?
+Please first search for existing and closed issues.
+If your problem or idea is not addressed yet, please open a new issue.

+## Copyright and license

+Code and documentation copyright 2020 the UTM Manager Authors.
+Code released under the [MIT License](LICENSE.md).